rcrowther/django-streamfield-w/README.md

 ### What is a streamfield?
 When people talk about text, they usually mean more than that.
 They usually mean a descending block that includes text, images, maybe titles, and various other structures such as lists and indexes.
 The 'content'.

 How to represent this in a structured way has always been an issue, especially for databases.
 Some very, very structured text can be broken into database fields.
 Think of a product review, which will have a title, photograph, review and conclusion.
-Indeed, this is often used as an example.
+Indeed, reviews are often used as an example.

 But much text is not rigidly structured.
 An article for a newspaper may have images inserted, depending on what the staff managed to photograph.
-A book may have ocassional illustrations.
+A book may have occasional illustrations.
 An author of technical books may wish to insert tables or checklists.
 The rigid structures of a database can not model these cases.

 The answer would seem to be obvious, and has been used for years.
-Various text markup languages, from LaTex to HTML are designed for to define structures which can be organised in a freeform way.
+Various text markup languages, from LaTex to HTML are designed to define structures which can be organised in a freeform way.
 Why not store these as a blob of text in a 'content' or 'body' database field?

 Unfortunately, this fails both the end-user and the computer.
 The end user knows the structures they want.
 They know they want a blockquote, even if they don't know the name for it.
 But they have no time or life to learn markup.
 So they try to reproduce what they see using indents, or worse, tabs.
 Coders try to get round this using complex WYSIWYG editors but, marvels of coding though they are, the structure is still not reaching the user.
 It's known fact that users hate those editors.
 They never "do what I want".

 As for computers, the data is stored in an unstructured blob in a hard-to-parse text format.
 And if the user has faked text structure, there is no record of their intention.
 And introducing the possibility of markup to end-users opens up a large security hole.

 A streamfield stores the structures of the text not as text markup, but in a computer format.
 There are at least two ways of storing the structures.
 The first is to keep all structures in dedicated tables, for example a 'blockquote' table, and keep track of the order a user asked for them to be organised.
-The other way is to write down a blob of data to a field, but in a format computers can really get to grips with, like JSON.
+The other way is to write down a blob of data to a field, but in a format computers can get to grips with, like JSON.

 Either way, a computer format benefits both user and computer.
-The user gets a stream of forms that can "do what they want".
+The user gets a stream of forms that "do what they want".
 If they don't find a form, at least that is clear.
 And the computer gets the kind of data they like, structured lists of encoded data.

 The main difficulty is that the structures are a massive challenge to web-coders.
 They need to be parsed to produce a screen representation.
 And making forms for all the structures needed is a trial of endurance.
-Not to mention that dynamically creating web-forms is naturally a Javascript/HTML battleground.
+Not to mention that dynamically creating web-forms is a Javascript/HTML battleground.
 But people are trying.

 ## The difference between Django-streamfield and Wagtail CMS implementations